flashingstars/alx-low_level_programming/README.md

 Directory 0x0C-more_malloc_free contains more files utilizing malloc function to allocate memory and free function to free memory.

+Directory 0x0D-preprocessor has tasks that are compiled upto the preprocessor stage before being manipulated.

+0x0E-structures_typedef contains tasks that create the data type struct.

+Directory 0x0F-function_pointers contains tasks that create pointers whne calling functions.

+Directory 0x10-variadic_functions has files with variadic functions called in them.

+Directory 0x12-singly_linked_lists creates and manipulates singly linked lists.

+Directory 0x13-more_singly_linked_lists has more tasks aimed at improving singly linked lists knowledge.

+Directory 0x14 has tasks that manipulate data at the bit level.

+Directory 0x15 has tasks that pertain POSIX environment.

+Directory 0x17 has tasks that create doubly linked lists.

 There are additional README.md files in each directory that helps explain the tasks in detail, main.h files and main.c or _putchar _files that are either used to call functions or are called in functions.